ijash/ubuntu-fastest-mirror/README.md

    This command retrieves mirrors from the United States (US), Japan (JP), and Indonesia (ID).

-3. **Automatic Selection**: To automatically select the fastest mirror without user prompt and backup the sources.list file, you can use the `-a` or `--auto` option:
+3. **Automatic Selection**: To automatically select the fastest mirror without user prompt and backup the sources files, you can use the `-a` or `--auto` option:

    ```bash
    ./run.sh -a
    ```

-4. **Backup Sources.List**: If you want to backup the current `sources.list` file before making changes, use the `-b` or `--backup` option:
+4. **Backup Sources Files**: If you want to backup your apt sources configuration before making changes, use the `-b` or `--backup` option:

    ```bash
    ./run.sh -b
    ```

+   For Ubuntu 24.04+, this will backup the `ubuntu.sources` file in `/etc/apt/sources.list.d/`.
+   For older Ubuntu versions, this will backup the traditional `/etc/apt/sources.list` file.

 5. **Set Test Size**: To customize the size of the data used for testing mirror speed, use the `-s` or `--size` option followed by a size in KB (Kilobytes).
 The default is 100KB: